mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_spectra.rst

   ``wavelength_min``/``wavelength_max``.
 - :ref:`irregular <spectrum-irregular>` accepts ``frequencies`` in place of ``wavelengths``.

-Only one of the two domains may be given for a single plugin instance — specifying both wavelength and frequency parameters together raises an error at scene-load time.
+Only one of the two domains may be given for a single plugin instance.
+Specifying both wavelength and frequency parameters together raises an error at scene-load time.

-:ref:`regular <spectrum-regular>`'s exposed ``range`` scene parameter (used for parameter traversal, e.g. during optimization) holds this same two-value extent regardless of which domain the plugin was constructed with — a frequency range in Hz for acoustic variants, a wavelength range in nanometers otherwise.
+:ref:`regular <spectrum-regular>`'s exposed ``range`` scene parameter (used for parameter traversal, e.g. during optimization) holds this same two-value extent regardless of which domain the plugin was constructed with.
+It is a frequency range in Hz for acoustic variants, and a wavelength range in nanometers otherwise.